The Elizabeth Hammond Grant

 - A written report on the work assisted by the grant must be submitted to the Costume Society within a month of the project’s completion.

-- Acknowledgement of the financial assistance of the Costume Society Elizabeth Hammond Award must be included on the display labelling and all documentation including on-line and marketing materials.
-This may be by using the Logo and the name Elizabeth Hammond Award.
+- Acknowledgement of the financial assistance of the Costume Society Elizabeth Hammond Grant must be included on the display labelling and all documentation including on-line and marketing materials.
+This may include use of the grants brand.

 How to apply: